mkfares/Python/Module-01/01-Installation on Windows.md

 2. Select the Python interpreter from the list

-3. To test Python inside VSC, open a new file and type the following statement:
+3. To test Python inside VSC, create a new file (Ctrl+N) then type the following statement:
     ```Python
     print("Hello World")
     ```
-4. Save your work to hello.py file
+4. Save (Ctrl+S) your work to hello.py file

-5. In the text editor, right-click anywhere in the editor and select **Run Python File in Terminal**
+5. Click on the green arrow on top-left of the editor, or right-click anywhere in the editor and select **Run Python File in Terminal**